Learn to fuel the gymnast for optimal performance and longevity in the sport.

 It’s also not advisable to sneak food into meals or snacks or try to “disguise” healthier foods.
 This breaks trust in the feeding relationship and can lead to even more selective eating.

-If you’re looking to level up your gymnast’s nutrition, learn more inside “Fuel the Routine“, a podcast for parents of competitive gymnasts.
+If you’re looking learn more about nutrition for competitive gymnasts, check out “Fuel the Routine“, a podcast for parents of competitive gymnasts.

 on the blog